Azure-Samples/openai-chat-app-quickstart/README.md

     cp .env.sample .env
     ```

-2. Run this command to get the value of `AZURE_OPENAI_ENDPOINT` from your deployed resource group and paste it in the `.env` file:
+2. Run this command to get the value of `AZURE_INFERENCE_ENDPOINT` from your deployed resource group and paste it in the `.env` file:

     ```shell
-    azd env get-value AZURE_OPENAI_ENDPOINT
+    azd env get-value AZURE_INFERENCE_ENDPOINT
     ```

 3. Run this command to get the value of `AZURE_TENANT_ID` from your deployed resource group and paste it in the `.env` file: